isaiahjiawengarrenfarizsam/labreport2/README.md

 # labreport2
-Store the codes over here!
+Store the codes in this repository.
+Don't forget to label it accordingly.